DiWien/Final-Project-In-FPTu/README.md

 # Project Final
 Hello everyone,

-We are Pennet Team, specializing in implementing pentesting methodologies for network security.
-This is our graduation project focusing on the small enterprise network model.
+We are the Pennet Team, dedicated to deploying cutting-edge pentesting methodologies to enhance network security.
+Our latest endeavor is our graduation project, which revolves around the small enterprise network model.

-The tools we have integrated include aircrack-ng, nmap, and routersploit.

-We implemented this project on gns3 and used physical wireless network devices to perform pentesting.
-Our tool can be implemented in two directions: Black box and white box

-Thank you everyone for using it
+In our arsenal, we've integrated powerful tools such as aircrack-ng, nmap, and routersploit.
+These tools empower us to conduct thorough assessments and uncover vulnerabilities within network infrastructures.

+For the execution of our project, we leveraged the versatile platform of GNS3 and incorporated physical wireless network devices to simulate real-world scenarios.
+Our toolset is designed to operate in two distinct modes: Black box and white box, ensuring comprehensive coverage in vulnerability identification and assessment.

+We extend our sincere gratitude to everyone who has utilized our project and supported us throughout this journey.

+Best regards,

-Team Member
+Team Pennet

+Members:
-Quan Nguyen Dinh
+- Quan Nguyen Dinh
-Nhat Tran Minh
+- Nhat Tran Minh
-Tam Minh Nguyen
+- Minh Tam Nguyen
-Nhan Nguyen Thanh
+- Nhan Nguyen Thanh